-Professional and Continuing Education.
-Professional and Continuing Education is part of the Extended Campus and the College of Extended Education.
+Academic and Professional Programs.
+Academic and Professional Programs is part of ASU Extended Campus and the College of Extended Education.
 This brings the resources of ASU to many who may not be pursuing a traditional degree and are seeking professional and personal enrichment.
-See "Professional and Continuing Education," page 257, for a description.
+See "Academic and Professional Programs," page 260, for a description.

 Joint Urban Design Program.
-The Joint Urban Design Program, located in the ASU Downtown Center, is a partnership between the ASU colleges of Architecture and Environmental Design and Extended Education.
+The Joint Urban Design Program, located in the ASU Downtown Center, is a partnership between the Colleges of Architecture and Environmental Design and Extended Education.
 The program directs institutional and public resources toward developing an understanding of issues that affect the urban quality of Phoenix.
-For more information, call 480/ 965-3046.
+For more information, call 480/965-3046.

-Center for Urban Inquiry.
-The Center for Urban Inquiry, a partnership with the College of Public Programs, serves as a resource for analysis and implementation of public policy in metropolitan Phoenix.
-The center works closely with ASU researchers and organizations such as the Joint Urban Design Program, the Morrison Institute for Public Policy, University Libraries, local government, state agencies, and other independent organizations to build a comprehensive database on policy issues for urban planners and community leaders.
+Urban Data Center.
+The Urban Data Center, a partnership with the College of Public Programs, serves as a resource for analysis and implementation of public policy in metropolitan Phoenix.
+The center works closely with ASU researchers and organizations such as the Joint Urban Design Program, the Morrison Institute for Public Policy, University Libraries, local governments, state agencies, and other independent organizations to build a comprehensive database on policy issues for urban planners and community leaders.
 For more information, call 480/965-3046.

 Advanced Public Executive Program.
-The Advanced Public Executive Program of the ASU College of Public Programs is housed at the ASU Downtown Center.
+The Advanced Public Executive Program of the College of Public Programs is housed at the ASU Downtown Center.
 This program is designed to provide public managers and administrators with analytical approaches and skills through short courses and seminars to help mobilize ideas, people, and resources in support of public programs.
 For more information, call 480/965-4006.

 Office of Youth Preparation and Project PRIME.
-The office of Youth Preparation and Project PRIME (Project to Improve Minority Education) are housed at the Downtown Center with evaluation support services located at the Hispanic Research Center.
-The programs are designed to increase the pool of college-eligible minority students, who have historically been underrepresented in higher education, by providing instructional and support services to seventh-through twelfth-grade students and their families at targeted Arizona schools.
+The Office of Youth Preparation and Project PRIME (Project to Improve Minority Education) are housed at the Downtown Center with evaluation support services located at the Hispanic Research Center.
+The programs are designed to increase the pool of college-eligible minority students, who have historically been underrepresented in higher education, by providing instructional and support services to seventh-through 12th-grade students and their families at targeted Arizona schools.
 For more information, call 480/965-8510.